knocean/practises/README.md

 ## World Wide Web

 - stick to basics!
-- use HTTPS whenever possible, prefer Let's Encrypt
+- use HTTPS whenever possible, prefer Let's Encrypt for SSL certificates
 - HTML is good for display, but prefer source data in simpler formats, e.g. Markdown
 - use Bootstrap 4, avoid custom CSS
 - prefer Nginx, but Apache 2 is fine